The Re-use of Public Sector Information Regulations

 Public sector information

 Public sector information is any information created by a public sector organisation in undertaking their public task.
-Scottish Government has a statement of public task , that describes this for potential re-users.
+We have a statement of public task , that describes this for potential re-users.

 Re-use means use for any purpose other than that for which the information was originally produced.